How to create a self-updating GitHub profile README

 <!-- blog end -->

-In the case of Markdown, this is done by parsing the markdown with remark, turning it into structured mdast data.
-Dozens of plugins can then work with this AST representation.
-It can be used to replace a specific part with something else and then transform the updated mdast representation back into Markdown code.
+Unified is a collection of Node.js packages for parsing, inspecting, transforming, and serializing Markdown, HTML or plain text prose.
+For Markdown, this is done by parsing the markdown with remark, turning it into structured mdast data.
+The syntax tree can be traversed and transformed using plugins, for example to replace a specific part with something else and then transform the updated mdast representation back into Markdown code.

 One of these plugins is mdast-zone.
 This can be used search to search for a comment range like the one shown in the example above, and then replace the part between the start and end comments.

-const zone = require('mdast-zone')
+const zone = require('mdast-zone');

 function replaceBlogposts(feedItems) {